Russian medical workers say coronavirus is ravaging their ranks. But hospital chiefs are silent.

 The growth has been striking.
 On April 10, Anna Popova, head of Russia’s Federal Service for Health and Consumer Rights, said that of 74 hot spots, 41 were hospitals or clinics.
 She acknowledged the highest percentage of infections was among medical workers.

-In Ukraine, many health workers also have covid-19 although Kyiv offers numbers: Of the 5,710 cases reported by Monday, 1,074 were medical personnel.
+In Ukraine, many health workers also have covid-19, although Kyiv offers numbers: Of the 6,592 cases reported by Wednesday, 1,245 were medical personnel.

-In St Petersburg’s Botkin Memorial Hospital for Infectious Diseases, a third of the 405 suspected or confirmed covid-19 cases are medical staff, head doctor Denis Gusev told local media.
+In St. Petersburg’s Botkin Memorial Hospital for Infectious Diseases, a third of the 405 suspected or confirmed covid-19 cases are medical staff, head doctor Denis Gusev told local media.

-Doctors’ union speaks out
+Doctors union speaks out

-Anastasia Vasilyeva, a member of the Alliance of Doctors, a small but vocal independent doctors’ union aligned with the opposition, disclosed many cases of medical staff infected because of lack of proper protection.
+Anastasia Vasilyeva, a member of the Alliance of Doctors, a small but vocal independent doctors union aligned with the opposition, disclosed many cases of medical workers infected because of lack of proper protection.

 She has been called in for questioning by criminal investigators and was detained overnight by police earlier this month on a trip to deliver personal protective equipment, or PPE, to a Novgorod region hospital in western Russia.
 She faces charges for disobeying a police officer.

-“Many doctors have nothing, just one or two surgical suits and that’s all.
+“Many doctors have nothing, just one or two surgical suits, and that’s all.
 We are doing our best to provide medical staff, doctors and nurses who ask for help with protection,” she said.
 “Only the state interferes with our work.”

-Vasilyeva warned in February of the need to buy equipment to prepare for the pandemic “but I was accused of creating panic and destabilizing society.
+Vasilyeva warned in February of the need to buy equipment to prepare for the pandemic, “but I was accused of creating panic and destabilizing society.
 I got a lot of threats then.”

 In the past few days, staff at 146 hospitals contacted the organization reporting a severe shortage of PPE or none.
 She posted a report from a staffer at Moscow’s sprawling Botkinskaya Hospital reporting that 36 doctors were sick with covid-19 because of a lack of PPE.

-Yuri Boiko, paramedic in Novgorod and a member of the alliance, told local media said he had to buy his own protection goggles and masks and other equipment was limited.
+Yuri Boiko, a paramedic in Novgorod and a member of the alliance, told local media outlets that he had to buy his own goggles and masks and that other equipment was limited.

 “Of course we have no respirators.
 There are no safety glasses.
 I don’t know what management is thinking.
 Do we feel no pity for our employees?” he said.

-Vasilyeva said Russia sent a large amount of medical equipment to the United States, and aid to Italy, Serbia and elsewhere, “and let our people die.”
+Vasilyeva said Russia sent a large amount of medical equipment to the United States and aid to Italy, Serbia and elsewhere “and let our people die.”

-One infected ambulance worker tearfully videoed the torn and stained sheets in her hospital ward in a series of furious posts on Twitter on Friday.
+One infected ambulance worker tearfully filmed the torn and stained sheets in her hospital ward in a series of furious posts on Twitter on Friday.

-“I waited in line at CT with many other patients who were coughing and we were all together there.
+“I waited in line at CT with many other patients who were coughing, and we were all together there.
 And many of them had X-rays proving that they had pneumonia,” she said.
-“There were doctors next to me, for example doctors from hospital number 4 and they had been diagnosed with pneumonia.
+“There were doctors next to me, for example doctors from hospital number 4, and they had been diagnosed with pneumonia.

 “We are sending planes, we are helping other countries!
 But we can’t help our own doctors, who treat all these sick people,” she said.

-The Washington Post contacted Popova’s office and the Health Minister’s spokesman repeatedly with a request for the numbers of infected medical staff, the numbers who had died and details on the numbers of quarantined hospitals.
-The Health Minister’s spokesman said figures were unavailable.
+The Washington Post contacted Popova’s office and the health minister’s spokesman repeatedly with a request for the numbers of infected medical staff, the numbers who had died and details on the numbers of quarantined hospitals.
+The health minister’s spokesman said figures were unavailable.

 Hospitals sealed off